 The gender pay gap, the preference for more flexible ways of working, pensions tax reform, the development of system-wide working and the consultant leadership required to deliver significant change all combine to make a convincing case for creating a reward scheme which recognises outstanding contributions equally across all areas of consultant activity.

-Employers have also said that they would prefer a scheme which is more closely aligned to the delivery of organisational aims and objectives.
+Employers have also said that they would prefer a scheme which is less administratively burdensome, and is more closely aligned to the delivery of organisational aims and objectives.